 Activities for the verification of the quality requirements shall be specified in the definition of the verification plan.

-Verification includes various techniques such as review, inspection, testing, walkthrough, cross-reading, desk-checking, model simulation, and many types of analysis such as traceability analysis, formal proof or fault tree analysis.
+Verification includes various techniques such as review, inspection, walkthrough, cross-reading, desk-checking, model simulation, and many types of analysis such as traceability analysis, formal proof or fault tree analysis.

-Software verification plan [DJF, SVerP; PDR].
+Software verification plan [DJF, SVerP; SRR, PDR].

 .